Grub Customizer – Easily Customize your GRUB menu

 On Arch Linux-based distributions

-GRUB Customizer is available in the official arch repository, so you can install it using Pacman package manager by typing :
+GRUB Customizer is available in the official arch repository, so you can install it using the Pacman package manager by typing :

 sudo pacman -S grub-customizer